What is Divergent and Convergent Thinking?

 2. Converge to evaluate the ideas

 Evaluate the ideas based on feasibility, viability, and desirability using decision matrices, prioritization grids, or other evaluation tools.
-The goal in this convergent phase is to clearly define the problem, understand and map any assumptions behind the ideas, and clarify the requirements for an effective solution.
+The goal in this convergent phase is to clearly define the problem, then understand and map any assumptions behind the ideas, and clarify the requirements for an effective solution.

 Evaluate the ideas the team has so far with the Critique template.